- What is medical device software development?

 - Class C: Potential for severe harm or death.

-Medical device software developed in accordance with these standards is more likely to comply with current international regulations and achieve market approval.
+Custom medical device software developed in accordance with these standards is more likely to comply with current international regulations and achieve market approval.

 Quality Management System (QMS): A Mandatory Requirement